-For many of you, new parents, a maternity nurse is the best way to properly start parenting.
-Following the birth, a maternity nurse will take care of mother and baby during the first crucial weeks.
-Whether your baby is breast or bottle fed, she will perform nursery duties and take care of all aspects of the baby’s care:
+For many new parents, a maternity nurse is the best way to properly start parenting.
+Following the birth, a maternity nurse will take care of mother and baby during those first crucial weeks.
+Whether your baby is breast or bottle-fed, she will perform nursery duties and handle all aspects of your baby’s care:

 - Looking after your baby

 - Making sure the nursery and feeding equipment are clean and tidy

 A maternity nurse must be skilled in caring for and teaching new parents how to care for their newborn baby.
 She should be supportive, allowing parents the time to recover from the birth so that they can be at their best for their baby.

 What are the needs of a maternity nurse?